yaniver/Solr_Pipeline_V4/ReadMe_prerequisites.txt

 ===========================
 	Update SQL Server configuration (memory, …) base on "SQL Server Database troubleshooting Performance Guide.docx" document located in "Solr_Pipeline" folder.
 	Install clean lab with valid build.
+	Create Data prerequisites
+	(Folders, AD Data, Exchange data and 30 days Events retention base on the previous data )
+	Note: data creation is outside of pipeline automation since it’s done single time after the lab creation but quantity validation for each data type will be done automatically.
-	For enabling Solr Exporter extract Solr metrics -
+	Prerequisities for enabling Solr Exporter (=Solr metrics) -
 	-	In Varonis Management Console UI, set solr ssl to false by (Search ssl in “Advanced Application configuration” and change value to 0.
 		Go to Solr configuration and change port from 2181 to 2182 and then back to 2181 and then click on “Save” button.
 	-	Disable zookeeper acl (so “solr exporter” will be able to authenticate) as describe in -					https://varonis.sharepoint.com/tfs/dev/Application/_layouts/15/Doc.aspx?sourcedoc={18c1dc17-1e1c-4de4-97c9-4eb450ec7b61}&action=edit&wd=target%28Zookeeper%20Acls.one%7Cead6b9d1-cc1b-4267-b16c-605a9aff61a1%2FHow%20to%20disable%20zookeeper%20acls%7Cbd43a3a6-a69b-4ec0-a928-b6174aba9b42%2F%29
 	-	In both Solr and ZK VM’s, set SolrAuthenticationEnable=”False” in watchdog config file.
 	-	Stop all Solr and ZK vm’s –
 		o	Compress WD folder only in Solr vm’s.